 I have always fought hard for the most vulnerable in our society, I believe a fair society should be judged on how well it treats people and children who are not as able to fight for themselves.

-When elected I will continue to:
+When elected I will once again to:

 - Challenge the other political parties and proposing workable Green Party alternatives to austerity cuts in services.